Maine was the 23rd state to enter statehood on March 15, 1820.

-Buildings that were able to be moved during dam construction were relocated, some were burned down, and others were left in place.
-By 1950, the town had been deserted and disincorporated.
-To create the reservoir for the new hydroelectric power station, Flagstaff the town was sacrificed and flooded.
-The remains of the town are all underwater but can be seen through glass-bottom boat tours on Flagstaff Lake for those who are curious what an underwater town looks like.
+The remains of the town are all underwater but can be seen through glass-bottom boat tours on Flagstaff Lake for those curious about what an underwater town looks like.
 There have been reports regarding the “ghost of Flagstaff.”
 The ghost is said to be an elderly resident of the once-thriving town but refused to move before being submerged.

 Perkins Township, Maine

 Labeled as one of the creepiest ghost towns in Maine, Perkins Township on Swan Island is full of unanswered questions.
 Located in the Kennebec River, the island is only reachable by ferry, boat, canoe, or kayak.
 In 1763, when Thomas Handasyd Perkins paid for the town’s incorporation, the decision was made to name the township after him.
 Both Native Americans and settlers shared the island.

 The town had a schoolhouse, a cemetery, and a town government.
 A population of 100 full-time residents increased during warmer months when temporary residents who built summer homes on the island would come to stay for the season.
 Shipbuilding, farming, and ice harvesting were popular trades in the township.
 However, in 1918, Perkins was disincorporated and managed by the state instead of the town.